 Mountain and forest views

 The trail after Fortune Creek Pass opens into an expansive valley.
-Be sure to stay to the left because the Country Line Trail heads off to Lake Ann trail.
+Be sure to stay to the left because the Country Line Trail heads off to Lake Ann Trail.
 While Lake Ann is a BREATHTAKING trail, that is not on today’s trail agenda!

-Be aware of your surroundings when on jeep road and keep to the side of the trail.
+Be aware of your surroundings when on the jeep road and keep to the side of the trail.

 Female hiker sits on fallen tree looking at mountains